BIOP/multiomics-image-analysis/readme.md

 ### If you use those scripts, you should cite the following protocol:

-Dornier, R., Schlaeppi, A., Sordet-Dessimoz, J., Seitz, A., **Open Source Multi-Omics Analysis Workflow for Comet Images**. protocols.io, 2026.06, https://go.epfl.ch/multiomics-image-analysis
+Dornier, R., Schlaeppi, A., Sordet-Dessimoz, J., Seitz, A., **Open Source MultiOmics Analysis Workflow for Comet Images**. protocols.io, 2026.06, https://go.epfl.ch/multiomics-image-analysis